TotalVerb/totalverb.github.io/_posts/2016-07-02-call-by-sharing.markdown

 mutable, numbers are not.

 In the first example, the syntax `A[0] = 0` is a mutation of the array.
-The array does not because a different object; it is the same object as before, but its first element is changed.
+The array does not become a different object; it is the same object as before, but its first element is changed.
 In the second example, the syntax `n = 0` is very different.
 It does not mean “change the value of this number to `0`”; instead, it means “rebind the name `n` to the new value `0`”.
 This subtlety is the source